erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

   - **[Fault Tolerance](#fault-tolerance-1)**

-As explained in the [Messaging](#messaging) section, Kafka adds a layer of Fault Tolerance (all messages are persisted in Kafka logs, and can be consumed and re-consumed in case of failures).
+**Fault Tolerance**: As explained in the [Messaging](#messaging) section, Kafka adds a layer of Fault Tolerance (all messages are persisted in Kafka logs, and can be consumed and re-consumed in case of failures).
 Note: **Consumer groups rebalancing** must be handled properly (refer specifically to the note in the [Activity-aggregator](#activity-aggregator-service) service).

 - **[Security](#security-1)**